BuvinJT/distbuilder/docs/ConfigClasses.md

 those resources act as a *base*, from which you may continue to add on to.

-Along with being able to add your own custom functions to use as "helpers" a QtIWF Control script is driven by the framework which calls functions of specific names, if they exist, in order to apply custom coding during a given event.
+Along with being able to add your own custom functions to use as "helpers" a QtIFW Control script is driven by the framework which calls functions of specific names, if they exist, in order to apply custom coding during a given event.
 A QtIfwControlScript object has a pair of attributes related to each such event in the framework.
 One is a boolean, dictating whether to auto generate this